MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/enable-cloud-protection-microsoft-defender-antivirus.md

 For more information about allowed parameters, see [Windows Defender WMIv2 APIs](https://msdn.microsoft.com/library/dn439477(v=vs.85).aspx)

-## Enable cloud-delivered protection on individual clients with the Windows Security app
+## Turn on cloud-delivered protection on individual clients with the Windows Security app

 > [!NOTE]
 > If the **Configure local setting override for reporting Microsoft MAPS** Group Policy setting is set to **Disabled**, then the **Cloud-based protection** setting in Windows Settings will be greyed-out and unavailable.
 Changes made through a Group Policy Object must first be deployed to individual endpoints before the setting will be updated in Windows Settings.